geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Geohot or Chenyu** [[01:03:42](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3822)]
 Yeah, we really need realizes removed.
 Okay.
-I don't know, but this might be a bug beyond...
+I don't know, but this might be a bug beyond..
 What the SVD thing is.

 ##### **Geohot or Chenyu** [[01:03:52](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3832)]